Wintermans himself takes the helm of 3D metal-printing company.

-Shareholder Jonas Wintermans takes over the leadership of Additive Industries himself.
-The Eindhoven-based producer of 3D metal printers also announces the development of a new model for much larger volumes on Friday.
+Shareholder Jonas Wintermans is taking the lead himself at Additive Industries.
+The Eindhoven-based producer of 3D metal printers announces vrijdag also the development of a new model for much larger volumes.

 3 mei 2021

-Wintermans will succeed Daan Kersten as the company's top executive, who suddenly left the company in June.
-The two of them were the driving force behind the development of the revolutionary fully automatic metal printer in 2012.
-Kersten took on the role of CEO, while Wintermans faded into the background.
+Wintermans will become the successor of Daan Kersten as CEO, who suddenly left the company in June.
+Together the pair were at the root in 2012 of the development of the revolutionary fully automatic metal printer.
+Kersten took on the role of CEO, with Wintermans receding into the background.

 Size of components quintupled

 He is now taking the helm himself in a crucial phase for the company.
-Meanwhile, competitors are active and Additive Industries must maintain its leading position.
-An important step was announced yesterday with the development of a new model metal printing system.
-This would increase the maximum size of the parts to be printed fivefold.
-Instead of 42x42x40 centimeters, it could be scaled up to 60x60x100 centimeters.
-The company expects to present its new flagship by the end of 2021.
+Meanwhile competitors are active and Addiditive Industries must see to it that it maintains its leading position.
+It announced an important step yesterday with the development of a new model metal-printing system.
+This could quintuple the maximum size of the parts to be printed.
+Instead of 42x42x40 centimeters it could be scaled up to 60x60x100 centimeters.
+The company expects to be able to present its new flagship eind 2021.

-"The larger volume opens doors to more applications and higher productivity for customers," Wintermans states in a written statement.
-Such a printer for heavier tasks sets high demands.
-According to the company, the machine will have to be 'maximally robust' to be able to work continuously for several days.
+,,The larger volume opens doors for customers to more applications and higher productivity", says Wintermans in a written statement.
+Such a printer for heavier jobs places high demands.
+According to the company the machine will have to be 'maximally robust' to be able to do its work for several days in a row.

-Among the customers of Additive Industries are aircraft manufacturer Airbus and car manufacturers BMW and Volkswagen.
-Also, an unnamed American aerospace company and Formula 1 team Alfa Romeo Racing are clients.
-The Wintermans family has been a shareholder since the establishment.
-After the departure of CEO Kersten, the family, under the umbrella of investment company Highlands Beheer, took over his shareholding.
-Apart from a small stake held by employees, the family has been the sole owner since then.
-Highlands Beheer reportedly invests 28 million euros in Additive Industries this year.
+Additive Industries' customers include aircraft manufacturer Airbus and carmakers BMW and Volkswagen.
+An unnamed American space company and Formula 1 team Alfa Romeo Racing are also clients.
+The Wintermans family has been a shareholder since the company's founding.
+After the departure of CEO Kersten, the family, under the banner of investment firm Highlands Beheer, took over his shareholding.
+Apart from a small stake held by employees, the family has since been the sole owner.
+Highlands Beheer says it is investing 28 million euros in Additive Industries this year.

-Highlands Beheer owns two technology companies in addition to Additive Industries, NTS (systems for high-tech machine construction) and ATD Machinery (machines for the cigar industry).
-The Wintermans family was also the owner of the cigar manufacturer Agio until 2019.
+Highlands Beheer owns, in addition to Additive Industries, two other technology companies, NTS (systems for high-tech machine construction) and ATD Machinery (machines for the cigar industry).
+The Wintermans family was also the owner of cigar manufacturer Agio until 2019.